marcovoc/mkdocs-awesome-pages-plugin/README.md

 # Major changes of this fork

-## enviroment variable condtional nav item.
+## enviroment variable conditional nav item.

 under nav: section a new type of item exist like: